Reading Feed Labels

 I. Monensin Development

 The IUPAC name for monensin is 2-5-Ethyltetrahydro-3-methyl-5-[tertahyrdo-6-hyrdoxy-6-(hyrdoxymethyl)-3, 5-dimethyl-2H-pyran-2-yl]-2-furly-9-hydroxy-beta-methoxy-alpha, gamma, 2,8-tertamethyl-1,6-dioxasprio[4.5] decane-7-butyric acid; monensic acid (OSHA).
 Monensin is produced by a strain of Streptomyces cinnamonensis, a form of mold.
 The precursors involved in this process are methylmalonyl-coenzyme A (CoA) and ethlmolonyl-CoA (monensin A).
-The common
+The commonform for monensin in nature is in a crystal form.
+See appendix A for a diagram of monensin.

 When used in feeds it is referred to as an ionophore, which modifies the movement of monovalent (sodium and potassium) and divalent (calcium) ions across membranes.
 The outer surface is composed of many nonpolar hydrocarbons that are highly soluble in the lipid components of membranes.
 The membrane itself determines how the ionophore will be expressed.
 It may improve the use of nitrogen in the body and increase the dry matter digestibility of ruminants.